Construction of $p$-energy and associated energy measures on Sierpi\'{n}ski carpets: The domain of -energy

 \subsection{Separability}

 In this subsection, we prove that $\mcF_{p}$ is separable with respect to $\norm{\,\cdot\,}_{\mcF_{p}}$.
 In the case $p = 2$, this is done by applying easy functional analytic arguments since the polarization formula of $\mcE_{2}$ yields a non-negative definite closed quadratic form.
 For example, by Proposition \ref{prop.cptembed}, the inclusion map from $\mcF_{2}$ to $L^{2}(K, \mu)$ is a compact operator, and thus there exists a countable complete orthonormal system of $\mcF_{2}$ (see \cite{Dav.ST}*{Exercise 4.2 and Corollary 4.2.3} for example).
 One can also give a short proof of the separability of $\mcF_2$ using resolvents (see \cite{FOT}*{proof of Theorem 1.4.2-$\textrm{(i i i)}$} for example).
-However, it is hopeless to execute similar arguments for general $p$.
+However, it is hopeless to execute similar arguments in our setting.

 To overcome this difficulty, we directly show that the space $\mcH_{p}^{\star}$ defined in \eqref{dfn.core} is dense in $\mcF_{p}$ and hence $\bbQ$-hull of $\{ \varphi_{w} \}_{w \in W_{\#}}$ is also dense.
-Our strategy is standard in calculus of variations, namely, we extract a strong convergent approximation from $\mcH_{p}^{\star}$ by using Mazur's lemma (see \cite{Brezis}*{Corollary 3.8} for example).
-To this end, it will be a key ingredient to ensure the reflexivity of $\mcF_{p}$, which is deduced from a combination of \emph{Clarkson's inequality} and the Milman--Pettis theorem (see \cite{Brezis}*{Theorem 3.31} for example).
+Our strategy is standard in calculus of variations, namely, we extract a strong convergent approximation from $\mcH_{p}^{\star}$ by using Mazur's lemma.
+To this end, it will be a key ingredient to ensure the reflexivity of $\mcF_{p}$, which is deduced from a combination of \emph{Clarkson's inequality} and the Milman--Pettis theorem.
 We will derive Clarkson's inequality by using $\Gamma$-convergence to find a norm of $\mcF_{p}$ having the required properties.

 We start by recalling Clarkson's inequality.